chicio/chicio.github.io/src/posts/2025-01-03-styled-component-transient-props-type-mapped-type-typescript.md

 In the last couple of years, I felt in love with the TypeScript type system.
 It is so powerful and flexible that it allows you to write DSL with validation that other languages would dream of.
-A lot of colleagues still argue that this kind of knowledge on the specific part of TypeScript, but I strongly disagree.
+A lot of colleagues still argue that this kind of knowledge on the specific part of TypeScript is useless, but I strongly disagree.
 Why?
 Because in this post, I will show you a practical application of the knowledge I acquired to solve the problem above.
-In particular, we want to avoid coding two different interfaces, but just creating a new one starting from the `OverlayProps` that adds the `$` sign to the ones that should be transient props, and skips `$` for the ones that are DOM attributes.
+In particular, we want to avoid coding two different interfaces, but just creating a new one starting from the `OverlayProps` that adds the `$` sign to the ones that should be transient props, and skips the other ones that are DOM attributes.

 #### Implementation